Akhila0129/AkhilaG/README.md

-# AkhilaG
-Hi there, I'm Akhila Gottemukkula 🤝
+#Hi there, I'm Akhila Gottemukkula 🤝
+🔍 Aspiring Business Analyst | 📊 Data-Driven Problem Solver | 🤖  Continuous Learner
+Passionate business analyst with over 3 years of experience in bridging gaps and tech enthusiastic to create innovative solutions and drive informed decision-making.